MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 --------

-The production where I had to look for instancing was using Redshift, and unfortunately it seems that, at that time, the instancing features where "minimally" implemented and some stuff was missing/broken.
+The production where I had to look for instancing was using Redshift, and unfortunately, it seems that, at that time, the instancing features where "minimally" implemented and some stuff was missing/broken.
 Fortunately, Redshift developer's Juanjo was very responsive and very quickly, fixed all the issues I found.
 Discussion can be found `in this thread